You’re an entrepreneur if you embrace taking risks

 This goes without saying.
 The moment you decide to start your own venture, you’ll have to be prepared to exhaust a portion of your savings to get things moving.
 The reality is that if you are not able to find an angel investor in the initial stage of business, you will have to use a huge chunk of your money, sometimes all of it, and even that of family members to sustain your business.
 This can be more intimidating, because if you fail, you’ll end up losing all your money, and sometimes family and employees depend on you.
 But remember it will all pay off if your idea is planned and executed well.

-It’s clear that not all risks pay off but a calculated risk along with the determination is one of the ways to make your business grow.
+It’s clear that not all business risks pay off but calculated ones along with determination is one of the ways to make your business grow.
 Take downfalls as an opportunity to grow and learn.
 If you take a risk and it doesn’t come to fruition, don’t stop.
 Instead, assemble all the positive learning from your failed attempt and create new strategies to have a profitable year.
 As they say, “when the going gets tough, the tough get going.”

 Trusting your business partners and teammates